 Environmental Factors

-Temperature fluctuations, freezing and thawing cycles, and exposure to water can all contribute to cracking.
+Temperature fluctuations, freezing and thawing cycles in exposed concrete surfaces, and exposure to water can all contribute to cracking.
 In colder climates, water that seeps into concrete can freeze, expand, and create pressure that results in cracks.

 Poor Construction Practices